xLeitix/xLeitix.github.io/_pages/about.md

 I have published some 150 peer-reviewed publications on (micro-)services, cloud systems, and empirical software engineering, leading to an h-index of 45 as tracked by [Google Scholar](https://scholar.google.com/citations?user=wZ9f8CAAAAAJ&hl=en).

-This site is mainly in maintenance mode.
+This site is currently in maintenance mode.
 Most up-to-date information about my research can be found on the website of [my lab](http://www.icet-lab.eu/).